 RiskOrProtect: Enter in Risky or Protective to indicate how participant views time-period.

-***Important Note-When Updating Risky Times at Follow-up #1 and #2***

-If a participant makes a change to their risky time periods, or adds a risky time period, the new risky time period must be entered in the participant’s SubID_Times Excel spreadsheet with the new time stamp, and re-enter in the previously reported time-periods that are still relevant.

-This means that almost anytime you make an addition to the times spreadsheet, you will need to copy over all the old ones unless there is a note on the log saying that all old entries are no longer applicable

 Day: Enter in Day of week (Mo, Tu, We, Th, Fr, Sa, or Su) to indicate the day of the week the time-period occurs.

 StartTime: Enter the start time in military time